top of page

 4. Expressive arts and design

-Literacy Building on early fine motor skills that your child learnt in the Caterpillar class, we offer a range of mark making tools to support the children’s early writing ability.
-Once your child is secure in their pen control (using the tri-pod grip) staff will begin to work on your child’s ability to form recognisable letters, normally those in their name.
-Both classes have a quiet reading den which allows children to explore the world of books.
-We encourage children to look at books independently as well as within a group, allowing for discussions around the context and characters to take place, building on communication and language, understanding and your child’s ability to understand text in its correct form.
+Literacy We build on early fine motor skills by offering a wide range of mark making tools to support the children’s early writing ability.
+Once your child is secure in their pencil control (using the tri-pod grip) staff will then begin to work on your child’s ability to form recognisable letters, normally those in their name.
+We have a quiet reading area which allows children to explore the world of books.
+We encourage children to look at books independently as well as within a group, allowing for discussions around the context and characters to take place, building on communication and language, understanding, and your child’s ability to understand text in its correct form.

 Mathematics Our practitioners understand the importance of mathematical development.
-We recognise this provides children with the skills to problem solve within everyday tasks, build on their reasoning and prepare them for the next stages in their mathematical education.
-Children are supported to recognise numbers from a young age, match quantities to their number form and suggest patterns in sequences.
-We have a rage of resources to support these such as water play with different size contains/ beakers, number matching games, classroom displays to mention just a few.
+We recognise this provides children with the skills to problem solve within everyday tasks, building on their reasoning and preparing them for the next stages in their mathematical education.
+Children are supported to recognise numbers from a young age, match quantities to their number form, and suggest patterns in sequences.
+We have a range of resources to support these concepts such as water play with different size contains/ beakers, number matching games, classroom displays to mention just a few.

-Understanding the world During the summer term we provide the children with the opportunity to meet and learn about various occupations within the local community, such as police officers, firefighters etc. children are welcomed to ask questions and explore the fire engines and police cars.
+Understanding the World During the summer term we provide the children with the opportunity to meet and learn about various occupations within the local community, such as police officers, firefighters etc. Children are welcome to ask questions and explore the fire engines and police cars.
 We celebrate each child’s birthday to ensure all children feel happy and included in the celebration of each other’s “special day”.
-At Chigwell and Hainault nursery we understand every child is unique and encourage all in the setting to welcome these differences.
+At Chigwell and Hainault Nursery we understand every child is unique and encourage all in the setting to welcome these differences.
 We understand the importance of religion and what this means to people, therefore we celebrate all Jewish festivals, as well as those of other religions and cultures thus supporting and building on children’s understanding of what makes us the same with differences.
-We are a team of believers, that all children deserve the same opportunities in life so highly support cultural capital to enable all those in the setting to have the same opportunities as their peers.
+We are a team of believers that all children deserve the same opportunities in life so highly support cultural capital to enable all those in the setting to have the same opportunities as their peers.

 Expressive arts and design Children’s imaginations have no bounds and provides a fundamental skill for children to explore resources and bring them to life.
 Children are encouraged to use their imaginations during free play and creative art activities.
 We encourage and support children to explore a range of media and materials from painting on easels to paint with spray bottles on outdoor walls or junk modelling.
 We understand the importance of open-ended play opportunities during creative activities to enable the children to really use their imaginations and build on their understanding of self-expression.
 Children are encouraged to discuss their creations with staff and peers allowing them to express themselves and build on their confidence and vocabulary.